 While alcohol is often used to come with stressors, it is also used as a means of relating to others or as a way to pass time.
 Rather than using alcohol for recreational activities or as a way to build relationships, there are a variety of other activities that can help an individual connect with others, pass the time, or become healthier physically and mentally.

 Meditation is often used in treatment programs for addiction because it encourages an individual to focus their attention inward, helping them to feel calm and develop a sense of clear self-awareness.
 While meditating, you may choose to focus on a mantra, an image, a sound, or nothing at all, and it only requires 15 to 20 minutes of special breathing and silence.

-- New hobbies and activities: Replace time spent consuming alcohol with new hobbies and activities.
+Finiding new hobbies: Replace time spent consuming alcohol with new hobbies and activities.
 Whether you read a good book, see a movie, paint, or make music, engaging in productive and fun activities can help you de-stress and focus your energy on something else.
 Explore a variety of activities and find some that appeal to you; most importantly, do not be afraid to try something new!
 This can help you develop new relationships with others and can provide healthy outlets for stress.

 Treating Alcohol Addiction

+When alcohol use becomes addiction, it is important to seek the help of a professional in order to abstain from use and achieve sobriety.
+Chronic alcohol use can be incredibly damaging both physically and mentally, and initial withdrawal may be dangerous without the assistance of medical professionals.
 Professional help can also help an individual to identify the influences that contributed to the development of addiction and can work with him/her to create healthy methods of dealing with stressors and triggers.
 A professional treatment program can connect individuals with support groups that further assist them in the recovery process.